mmmaisel/USB-Mux/README.md

 ![USB-Mux Rendering](https://github.com/mmmaisel/USB-Mux/blob/master/hw/USB-Mux.png?raw=true)

-USB-Mux is an Open-Source and Open-Hardware full speed 2x2 USB multiplexer.
+USB-Mux is an Open-Source and Open-Hardware 2x2 USB 2.0 multiplexer.

 It supports a single connection between one of the inputs to one of the outputs.
 Additionally, it can disconnect the outputs completely.
 Power flows from the